bigdata-i523/hid327/notebook.md

 * 10/02/17 Started to view the materials for Section 3.3.
 Also viewed materials specific to Healthcare which is the topic of my paper.
 * 10/13/18 This week I finished watching the material for Section 3.3.
 * 10/16/17 Watched Section 3.4 through 3.4.1.12.
+* 10/30/17 Viewed remaining videos for Section 3.4.

 # Practice